 “I know several couples who are perfectly happy.
 Haven’t spoken in years.”
 Relationship advice from Dowager Countess of Grantham’s on Season 6, winner of The Gardian’s #17 Best Quote of the 2015 year in television.

-After 5 captivating years of Downton drama, the final season is upon us this side of the pond.
-It is a bittersweet night.
+After 6 captivating seasons of Downton drama, the beloved series has concluded.
 I am joined by millions of ardent fans in not wanting Downton Abbey to ever end.
-The final season opens in the mid 1920s with rising hemlines, shorter bobbed and bejeweled tresses and ongoing Upstairs/Downstairs intrigue.
-Who exactly is The Dowager Countess addressing above?
-Is it cousin Isobel who turned Lord Merton’s marriage proposal down last season or Lady Mary who spurned Lord Gillingham after spending a week in sin with him last season and is now warming to Henry Talbot?
-Or will she choose to be independent and stay single?
-Lady Mary has requested tea be brought to her chambers so she can ponder her future.
-There are changes ahead at Downton but some things remain quintessentially the same: scones!
-After making traditional cream currant scones for Season 4, and Lemon Ginger scones for Season 5, I whipped up a batch of very modern Dark Chocolate~Cherry scones.
-This is after all a final season!
-With Anna Bates charged with murder, who will deliver tea to Lady Mary: Mrs. Hughes, Mr. Carson or nasty, scheming Thomas Barrow?
-Stay tuned!
+The final season opened in the mid 1920s with rising hemlines, shorter bobbed and bejeweled tresses and ongoing Upstairs/Downstairs intrigue.
+Downton changed with the times over 6 seasons but some things remained quintessentially the same: scones!
+After making traditional cream currant scones for Season 4, and Lemon Ginger scones for Season 5, I whipped up a batch of very modern Dark Chocolate~Cherry scones for the final season.

 I made my scones with frozen cherries, thawed and drained.
 They took an extra 10 minutes to bake.
 If you are using dried cherries, the scones will bake in 17-20 minutes.
 Adding the finishing dark chocolate drizzle takes these over the top.
 I used Dove Dark Chocolate.
 If using a very dark chocolate without much sugar, increase the sugar by 2-3 tablespoons.